-A. Is be organized and operating in the U.S. as a general corporation; has total assets in excess of five hundred million dollars (\$500,000,000); has issued by corporations that have debt other than commercial paper, if any, that is rated in the ratings category of A or its equivalent or higher by two NRSROs.
+A. Is organized and operating in the U.S. as a general corporation; has total assets in excess of five hundred million dollars (\$500,000,000); has debt other than commercial paper, if any, that is rated in the ratings category of A or its equivalent or higher by two NRSROs.

-- B. , Is or the issuing corporation must be organized within the U.S. as a special purpose corporation, trust, or LLC; , hasve program wide credit enhancements including, but not limited to, overcollateralization, letters of credit, or a surety bond; has , and have commercial paper that is rated "A-1" or higher, or the equivalent, by two NRSRO's. - A. Be issued by corporations organized and operating within the United States and having total assets in excess of five hundred million dollars (\$500,000,000).
+B. Is organized within the U.S. as a special purpose corporation, trust, or LLC; has program wide credit enhancements including, but not limited to, overcollateralization, letters of credit, or a surety bond; has commercial paper that is rated "A-1" or higher, or the equivalent, by two NRSRO's.